 Rapp Nature Camp was one of at least eight “Natural History Day Camps” established in 1986 as part of a regional environmental education program initiated by the Piedmont Environmental Council; it has been in continuous operation since that time.
 The camp’s new independent organization is our first step towards establishing longer term stability and opportunities for expansion.

 Rapp Nature Camp serves 24 boys and girls per session.
-We currently serve children 8-12 years of age and hope to add a second session for older children.
+We currently serve children 8-16 years of age.
 Most of the campers are Rappahannock County residents; some come each year from far away and are visiting grandparents or other relatives who live in the county.
 Our mission is “to allow individuals, especially children, to discover for themselves the wonder and beauty of the natural world, and to understand what it means to be a part of a community of living things.”
 The camp’s motto is “Nature lessons are life lessons.”
 Our activities are almost all outdoors and are focused on community building, nature observation, and respect for the natural environment and its inhabitants.
-Everything we do is oriented towards such “life lessons” as developing listening, confidence in public speaking, vocabulary, working cooperatively, art and music, and imagination Each camper has a special “Quiet Spot” and spends “Quiet Time” alone, just observing nature.
+Everything we do is oriented towards such “life lessons” as developing listening, confidence in public speaking, vocabulary, working cooperatively, art and music, and imagination.
+Each camper has a special “Quiet Spot” and spends “Quiet Time” alone, just observing nature.
 Every year, the campers write and draw for our 12-page annual newsletter.

 Our on-site staff consists of the camp director, two adult assistant directors, a boys’ and a girls’ counselor, and usually at least one young counselor-in-training.
 Lyt Wood, the camp’s founding director, is an arborist, forester, alumnus of the Nature Camp at Vesuvius, Virginia (see naturecamp.net), and an experienced teacher and educator of natural history subjects.
 The camp’s home base is on his property, “Singing Creek,” three miles south of Sperryville on the Hazel River, within walking distance of Shenandoah National Park.
 Our two assistant directors are currently working in Rappahannock’s public schools with Farm-to-Table and various Headwaters programs (headwatersfdn.org).
 Most of the counselors are former campers and all staff members undergo a program of training at the camp which focuses on educational philosophy and safety matters.